simonsanchezart/parallax/README.md

 ## Usage

+Fastest way to use it is `parallax.py`.
+This will get all .png's in `cwd` and set layer speeds automatically.

 ```
 usage: parallax.py [-h] [-i [INPUT ...]] [-fd FRAME_DURATION] [-os OUTPUT_SCALE] [-ls [LAYER_SPEEDS ...]] [-d DIRECTION] [-o OUTPUT]